 Once a small fishing village, over the years Whitby has transformed into a bustling seaside resort drawing visitors from across the country and overseas.
 For us, Whitby is much more than Dracula and fish and chips, for us Whitby is home.
 From the imposing Abbey to the quaint winding streets of the old town, this gem on the North East coast of England captures the hearts of all who visit it.
 We wanted to share with you our recommendations for a day in Whitby, what to see, where to eat and of course, where to enjoy a Whitby Gin.
 For those visiting Whitby for the first time, we can guarantee it won’t be the last.

 A day exploring Whitby requires a good breakfast.
 Whitby boasts an abundance of fine eateries and cute cafés serving up delicious breakfasts and brunches, from a traditional fry up to the millenial staple- avocado on toast.
-A firm favourite of ours is the Whitby Deli on Flowergate, serving brunch from 9am everyday, hungry explorers can fuel up on the ‘full monty’ whilst their granola and homemade porridge are equally delicious.
-Oh, and don’t miss their excellent coffee, certainly one of the best in town!
+To name just a few of our favourites include Sanders Yard on Church street and Java on Flowergate, serving brunch from 9am everyday, hungry explorers can fuel up on the ‘full monty’ whilst their granola and homemade porridge are equally delicious.
+Oh, and don’t miss their excellent coffees, certainly one of the best in town!

 We’re starting the day by heading over to the old town.
 Characterised by its cobbled streets lined with galleries, boutique shops and cosy cafés, Whitby’s Old Town is as charming as it gets.
 A morning stroll down Church Street is the perfect opportunity to do some window shopping in one of the (many) Whitby jet stores.
 Whitby jet became immensely popular following the death of Prince Albert; the intense black of Whitby jet jewellery used by Queen Victoria as a symbol of her grief.